We asked some professionals for some tips on how to create a really great portfolio site, and this is what they told us:

 The photos on your website should be divided into different categories, with a page for each category.
 This shows your aptitude in different areas and also gives your site more variety.
 Experts recommend a minimum of 3 and a maximum of 5 pages.
 Any less and your site will look too simple, any more and the focus becomes too disperse.

-Choose categories where you excel: for example, Landscapes, Travel, Weddings, etc. Nobody can be good at everything so recognise your strengths and show why you are the best, rather than trying to cover everything.
+Choose categories where you excel: for example, Landscapes, Travel, Weddings, etc. Nobody can be good at everything so recognize your strengths and show why you are the best, rather than trying to cover everything.

 Make sure that the categories accurately describe your photos.
 If you have some great photos that don’t quite fit, create a Personal page and put them here.